eclipse-cyclonedds/cyclonedds/docs/manual/config/cyclonedds_specifics.rst

 The :ref:`Partitioning <//CycloneDDS/Domain/Partitioning>` element in the configuration allows configuring :ref:`NetworkPartition <//CycloneDDS/Domain/Partitioning/NetworkPartitions>` elements and mapping topic/partition names to these "network partitions" using :ref:`PartitionMappings <//CycloneDDS/Domain/Partitioning/PartitionMappings>` elements.

 Network partitions introduce alternative multicast addresses for data and/or restrict the set of unicast addresses (i.e., interfaces).
 In the DDSI discovery protocol, a reader can override the addresses at which it is reachable and this feature of the discovery protocol is used to advertise alternative multicast addresses and/or a subset of the unicast addresses.
-The writers in the network will use the addresses advertised by the reader rather than the default addresses advertised by the reader"s participant.
+The writers in the network will use the addresses advertised by the reader rather than the default addresses advertised by the reader's participant.

 Unicast and multicast addresses in a network partition play different roles:

-+ The multicast addresses specify an alternative set of addresses to be used instead of the participant"s default.
++ The multicast addresses specify an alternative set of addresses to be used instead of the participant's default.
 This is particularly useful to limit high-bandwidth flows to the parts of a network where the data is needed (for IP/Ethernet, this assumes switches that are configured to do IGMP snooping).

 + The unicast addresses not only influence the set of interfaces that will be used for unicast, but thereby also the set of interfaces that will be considered for use by multicast.
 Thus, specifying a unicast address matching network interface A ensures all traffic to that reader will be using interface A, whether unicast or multicast.